jimmyjames/Documentation/smartapp-developers-guide/async-http.rst

 Let's jump right in and look at an example asynchronous HTTP request.
 Our example simply makes a ``GET`` request to the GitHub API, and logs the response.
-Don't worry about the details yet, the rest of this documentation will cover cover it.
+Don't worry about the details yet, the rest of this documentation will cover it.

 .. code-block:: groovy